 How Much Does a Flat Roof Extension Cost?

-Adding an extension is a great way to improve your home.
-There are so many potential things that you can do with the additional space.
-Compared to other types of extension, a flat roof extension tends to be quite an affordable option.
+Adding an extension is a great way to improve your home by increasing its internal space.
+Compared to other types of extensions, a flat roof extension tends to be quite an affordable option.

 Flat roof extensions offer a lot in terms of additional space, and they're a great alternative to moving to a larger home.
-This is important if you love your current house but want to accommodate your growing family.
+This is important if you love your current house but need more room.

-Compared to pitched roofs, flat roofs are much easier to install, and they give you the option to build a terrace above your flat roof extension at a later date.
+In comparison to pitched roofs, flat roofs are much easier to install, and they give you the option to build a terrace above your flat roof extension at a later date, subject to permission and structural surveys.

 flat roof extension